Karasp1980/planets_quiz/README.md

 #### I confirmed that the game is readable and easy to understand and all the game functions are working.

 ### Testing during development
 * Tested that the data was gotten as expected from the google sheet "planets-quiz" by printing out data from the spreadsheet and also adding data from run.py to the spreadsheet.
-The data was added as expected.
+The data was added and printed as expected.

 ![Test getting data from google sheets](/assets/images/test-print-add-data.png)
 ![Test getting data into google sheets](/assets/images/test-print-add-data-google-sheets.png)

 * Tested that the input is valid for all the inputs, otherwise ask the user to enter a valid input.
+The vaid input worked as expected.
 ![First input](/assets/images/validInput1.png)
 ![Second input](/assets/images/validInput2.png)
 ![Third input](/assets/images/validInput3.png)
 ![Fourth input](/assets/images/validInput4.png)

-* Tested that the correct_guesses together with the username is printed to the spreadsheet when a game is over.
+* Tested that the correct_guesses together with the username is added to the spreadsheet when a game is over and it was added as expected.
 ![Print to the top_scores google sheet](/assets/images/test-top-scores.png)

 ------